nogumbi/mathBot/README.md

-A chatBot is a program that simulates a conversation between a user and a computer.
+**A chatBot is a program that simulates a conversation between a user and a computer.**

-Instalations
+*Installations*

 pip3 install chatterbot==1.0.2